crxdelv/crespot/docs/index.md

 #### `update_token(str: token)`

 This method updates the current token.
-This is useful for regenerating the token or using an actual authorized token.
+This is useful for regenerating the token.

+If you're too lazy, just use `self._token = your_token`.

 #### `get_genre_seeds() -> list(str)` <kbd>:globe_with_meridians:</kbd>